KemiOm/Equal-Education/README.md

 - Adding a resources page where your audience can get more information.
 - Adding social media buttons so your audience can spread the word.
 - Adding additional media like videos, audio, image galleries, etc. to enhance your message.
-- Make it responsive using @media rules.
+- Making it responsive using @media rules.

 # Starter Code File Overview